reuk/wayverb/docs_source/boundary.md

 ### Evaluation

-The initial impression of the results is that the measured response is reasonably accurate, to within 6dB of the predicted response, but only below 0.15 of the mesh sampling rate.
+The measured response is accurate to within 6dB of the predicted response, but only below 0.15 of the mesh sampling rate.
 Above this point, the responses become very erratic, with very large peaks and troughs.
 This is especially true for the on-axis (0-degree) tests, where some erratic behaviour is seen as low as 0.12 of the mesh sampling rate.
 This may be due to numerical dispersion in the waveguide mesh, which is greatest along axial directions [@kowalczyk_modeling_2008].
 At the low end of the spectrum, the results look acceptable, adhering closely to the predicted response.